ranjithrs/swampup-go-service/README.md

 # swampup-go-service

-This is a GoLang service
+This is a GoLang service.